 Everything You Need to Know About Becoming a Motion Graphics Designer

-The profession of motion graphics design is a fairly new trade on the design front with the advent of progressive technology.
-These days there are so many different types of designers out there, making it tricky to keep them all straight!
-There are graphic designers, web designers, user experience designers, user interface designers—the list is endless.
-And it’s only multiplying with the continuous advancement of technology.
+The profession of motion graphics design is fairly new on the design front.
+Technology-enabled design professions are growing.
+And there are so many different types of designers out there, it’s tricky to keep them all straight!
+There are graphic designers, web designers, user experience designers, user interface designers—the list goes on

-As creative filmmakers expand both their imaginations and their budget for impressive technology and design, motion graphics designers are becoming desirable team members.
-Without these savvy, innovative artists, your favorite space and war movies, as well as the beautiful mobile graphics on many websites and apps, would cease to exist!
+As creative filmmakers and video producers expand both their imaginations and their budgets for impressive technology and design, skilled motion graphics designers are essential.
+Without these savvy, innovative artists, your favorite shows, movies, and even websites and apps would look very different.

 But what exactly does this profession entail?
 And how can you get started in this creative career?
 We connected with a handful of experts currently working in the field to answer this question and more about the world of motion graphics design.

 Motion graphics designers, sometimes just called motion designers, create artwork for the web, television or film.
 This could include movie clips, trailers, commercials, title sequences, etc. They use visual effects, animation and other cinematic techniques to bring life to their creations.
 They design graphics that are in motion—just as their title suggests.

 By animating graphics and creating vivid visual effects, motion graphics designers bring films, websites, commercials, and more to an entirely new level.
 With the increasing prevalence of video content online, a motion graphics designer could find themselves working on almost anything, on any digital platform.